shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Trinket (Conjuration): Create an object that fits inside a 1ft cube.
 The object must be something that you have seen within your Spell Duration.
 If the original object is magical, the copy is nonmagical.
 -   Summon (Conjuration): Choose a creature or object within your Tether Range or that you have seen within your Spell Duration, and teleport them to any open space within your Cast Range.
+-   Tiny Version (Conjuration): Choose a creature within your Tether Range or that you have seen within your Spell Duration, and create a tiny version of them that fits in a 1ft cube.
+The tiny version has a quarter of the stats of the original.
+It has the same personality and memories as the original.
 -   Intuition (Divination): Ask the DM a question about something within your Cast Range or that happened within your Spell Duration, and they will answer “yes” or “no”, or if the answer isn’t clear-cut, “maybe”.
+If the answer changes, the DM will update you with the new answer.
 -   Step in Shoes (Divination): Choose a creature you can see within your Cast Range.
 You become blind to your own senses and instead sense everything from that creature’s senses, including senses you yourself don’t have.
+-   Clairvoyance (Divination): Choose a creature or object you have seen within your Spell Duration.
+You can sense in which direction it is relative to you, and you can sense approximately how far it is from you.
 -   Block (Abjuration): As a reaction, grant a creature within your Cast Range immunity to a damage type of your choice.
 -   Tether (Abjuration): As a bonus action, choose a creature within Cast Range, and a point or object within Cast Range.
 That creature can’t move more than 30ft from the point or object by nonmagical means.
 If the creature manages to get 35ft or more from the point or object, this effect ends early.
+-   Force Wall (Abjuration): As a bonus action, choose a number of squares within Cast Range equal to your Reality Bender level to be force wall squares.
+When a creatures attempts to move through a force wall square or starts its turn on one, they must make a Strength saving throw.
+On a failed save, they take 2d10 force damage and are moved 5ft in a direction of your choosing.
+You must choose a non-force wall square if one is available as an option.
+-   Bending Shield (Abjuration): As a reaction, grant a creature within Cast Range a +2 bonus to its AC.
 -   Opine (Enchantment): State your opinion, and all creatures within Cast Range that can receive your communication and know the language must make a Charisma saving throw.
 On a failure, they agree with your opinion unquestionably.
 -   Sway (Enchantment): Choose a creature within Cast Range.
 They must make a Charisma saving throw.
 On a failed save, you get to decide what action, bonus action, or reaction they aren’t allowed to take on their turn.
 -   Materialmorph (Transmutation): Choose an object within Cast Range and that can fit into a 1ft cube.
 It becomes a material of your choosing, gaining the stats and effects of that new material.